jsuarezruiz/maui-ai-assistant/README.md

 Enhance your **.NET MAUI** development experience with this **AI-powered Visual Studio Extension**.
 This extension integrates seamlessly into Visual Studio, providing a suite of AI-driven tools designed to boost productivity and streamline your workflow, including: icon creation, generate code from designs, code explanation, comment generation and more.

+## Prerequisites

+An Azure subscription.

+## Setup
+Sign in with your Azure subscription in the Azure portal.
+Create an **Azure OpenAI** resource.

 ![Menu](images/maui-ai-assistant-menu.png)

 ### Explain Code